-Let’s talk about EVA Air and the American passenger who bullied and sexual harassed flight attendants on January 19.
+Let’s talk about EVA Air and the American passenger who bullied and sexually harassed flight attendants on January 19, 2019.

-By the time this incident is resolved, EVA’s reaction will probably go down as a case study of how Taiwanese companies should absolutely not react in a crisis.
+By the time this incident blows over, EVA’s reaction should go down as a case study of how Taiwanese companies should absolutely not react in a crisis.
 So what can we learn about Taiwanese corporate culture from this PR dumpster fire?
 A few things come to mind:

 1. Customers come first.
 Company comes second.
 Employees come last.